IMLHF/Speech-Enhancement-Measures/readme.md

     fwSNRseg = comp_fwseg(cleanFile.wav, enhancedFile.wav);

-    [SIG,BAK,OVL]=comp_fwseg_variant(cleanFile.wav, enhancedFile.wav);
+    [SIG,BAK,OVL] = comp_fwseg_variant(cleanFile.wav, enhancedFile.wav);
-	    where 'SIG' is the predicted rating of speech distortion, 'BAK' is the predicted rating of background noise distortion, 'OVL' is the predicted rating of overall quality.
+	% where 'SIG' is the predicted rating of speech distortion,
+	% 'BAK' is the predicted rating of background noise distortion,
+	% 'OVL' is the predicted rating of overall quality.

-    [SIG,BAK,OVL]=comp_fwseg_mars(cleanFile.wav, enhancedFile.wav);
+    [SIG,BAK,OVL] = comp_fwseg_mars(cleanFile.wav, enhancedFile.wav);

     pesq_val = pesq(cleanFile.wav, enhancedFile.wav);
-	    Only sampling frequencies of 8000 Hz or 16000 Hz are supported.
+	% Only sampling frequencies of 8000 Hz or 16000 Hz are supported.

-    [Csig,Cbak,Covl]=composite(cleanFile.wav, enhancedFile.wav);
+    [Csig,Cbak,Covl] = composite(cleanFile.wav, enhancedFile.wav);
-		where 'Csig' is the predicted rating of speech distortion, 'Cbak' is the predicted rating of background noise distortion, 'Covl' is the predicted rating of overall quality.
+	% where 'Csig' is the predicted rating of speech distortion,
+	% 'Cbak' is the predicted rating of background noise distortion,
+	% 'Covl' is the predicted rating of overall quality.

   	addnoise_asl(cleanfile.wav, noisefile.wav, outfile.wav, SNRlevel)